skrey/yellow-extensions/source/draft/README.md

     Tag: Example
     Status: draft
     ---
-    This is an example blog page.
+    This page is not visible in your blog.

 Layout file for showing all draft pages: